step-security/terraform-provider-stepsecurity/docs/resources/policy_driven_pr.md

 ### Optional

 - `excluded_repos` (List of String) List of repositories to exclude when selected_repos is ['*'].
-Only valid when applying org-level config to all repos.
+It restores their original configs (preserving configs from other Terraform resources) or deletes configs for repos that had none.
 - `use_org_level_config` (Boolean) Set to true to apply configuration at org level.
 Only one of use_repo_level_config or use_org_level_config can be true.
 - `use_repo_level_config` (Boolean) Set to true to apply configuration at repo level.
 Only one of use_repo_level_config or use_org_level_config can be true.